Felli/humhub_windows_installation/README.md

       * Change on all XML files "my-humhub-web.com" to your real web name

       * Update all paths on files from "x:\_path_to_my-humhub-web.com_\cronjobs\" to you path.

+      * This XML files are tested on Windows 2016 and 2019 server.
+They may work on windows 10 and other version but we have not test them.

    6.4.
 Open task manager and import the XMLs